 Purpose and Vision

-The Violence Reduction Unit (VRU) is a partnership bringing together specialists from Local Government, Health Education, Policing and Criminal Justice to work with communities and the third sector to reduce serious violence and tackle its underlying causes.
+The Violence Reduction Unit (VRU) is a partnership that brings together specialists from Local Government, Health Education, Policing and Criminal Justice to work with communities and the third sector to reduce serious violence and tackle its underlying causes.
 We are determined to have a positive and lasting impact, and invite all sections of the community to join the big conversation about reducing violence together.
 We believe that intervening early to prevent issues emerging is the best way to ensure children, young people, families and communities in Nottingham City and Nottinghamshire County thrive.
-Our work will be underpinned by evidence of what works, and by working system wide as a partnership we hope to expand that evidence base, and well as create new evidence bases where none currently exist.
+Our work is underpinned by evidence of what works, and by working system wide as a partnership we plan to expand that evidence base, and well as create new evidence bases where none currently exist.